top of page

 What is probate?

 Probate is the court-supervised process of proving a will, appointing an executor, and settling an estate (making sure your debts are paid and assets are distributed according to your will).
+Probate is an expensive process and can delay distributions to your heirs for months or even years.
+Moreover, it is a public process allowing others to view the settlement of your estate.

 Do I lose control with a trust?